mattpap/masters-thesis/sphinx/src/algorithms.rst

 Evaluation of polynomials
 =========================

-In SymPy we employ Horner scheme [Geddes1992algorithms]_ for evaluation of univariate polynomials over arbitrary domains.
+In |sympy| we employ Horner scheme [Geddes1992algorithms]_ for evaluation of univariate polynomials over arbitrary domains.
 Horner scheme was proved to be the optimal algorithm for evaluation, which takes minimum number of additions and multiplications.
 In the multivariate case, Horner scheme is non--unique, thus there are many different schemes possible, which lead to different evaluation